What is Microservices Architecture in Cloud Computing

 • The components of the application service are segregated.
 If one fails, the others continue to work, allowing for graceful degradation.

-• The only time a human must respond to an alert is when there is a system bug.
+• A human must only respond to an alert when there is a system bug.

 • If a back-end function fails (for example, a database request), it returns something helpful.
-Microservices are designed to manage faults in a logical manner.
+Microservices are designed to manage faults logically.

-• Because microservices architecture components are granular, it is easier to improve and maintain code.
+• Because microservices architecture components are granular, improving and maintaining code is more accessible.

 • Developers and groups can work together to ensure that APIs connecting services are widely available.